Silhouette of two people chatting by a window

 11. How long we retain your personal data for

-WPA's policy is to retain your personal data whilst you are a or a .
-After you stop being a or we will retain it for up to seven years.
+WPA's policy is to retain your personal data whilst you are a Customer or a Business Partner.
+After you stop being a Customer or Business Partner we will retain it for up to seven years.
 If you make enquiries about our services or about entering into a business relationship, but do not proceed, we may retain your data for up to 3 years.
 We may continue to hold data for longer than the stated period if it is needed for the purposes of bringing or defending legal proceedings, for the purposes of fraud prevention or control, to meet our regulatory, taxation and legal obligations or as otherwise permitted or required by law.

 12. Your rights in relation to the processing of your personal data